Curvature tensor of smoothable Alexandrov spaces: Introduction

 \section{Introduction}

 The weak convergence and measure-valued tensor used in the following theorem are defined in the next section; a more precise formulation is given in \ref{main}.

-\begin{thm}{Main theorem} Let $\kappa$ be a real number and $M_n$ be a sequence of complete $m$-dimensional Riemannian manifolds with sectional curvature bounded below by~$\kappa$.
-Assume that $M_n$ Gromov--Hausdrorff converges to an Alexandrov space $A$ of the same dimension.
+\begin{thm}{Main theorem} Let $M_1,M_2,\dots$ be a sequence of complete $m$-dimensional Riemannian manifolds with sectional curvature bounded below by~$\kappa$.
+Assume that the sequence $M_n$ Gromov--Hausdrorff converges to an Alexandrov space $A$ of the same dimension.
 Then the curvature tensors of $M_n$ weakly converge to a measured-valued tensor on $A$. \end{thm}

-This result is nontrivial, even if the limit space $A$ is a Riemannian manifold.
-Note that the limit tensor of the sequence depends only on $A$ and does not depend on the choice of the sequence $M_n$.
+Note that from the theorem we get that the limit tensor of the sequence depends only on $A$ and does not depend on the choice of the sequence $M_n$.
 Indeed, suppose another sequence $M_n'$ satisfies the assumptions of the theorem.
 If the limit tensor is different, then a contradiction would occur for the alternated sequence $M_1,M_1',M_2,M_2',\dots$ In~particular, if the limit space is Riemannian, then the limit curvature tensor is the curvature tensor of the limit space.
+The latter statement was announced by the second author \cite{petrunin-poly}.

-Analogous statements about metric tensor and Levi-Citita connection were essentially proved by Perelman \cite{PerDC}, we only had to tie his argument with an appropriate convergence.
-This part is one of the main ingredients in the proof; it is discussed in Section~\ref{sec:DC}.
+Analogous statements about metric tensor and Levi-Civita connection were essentially proved by Perelman \cite{PerDC}, we only had to tie his argument with an appropriate convergence.
+This part is discussed in Section~\ref{sec:DC}.
 It provides a technique that could be useful elsewhere as well.
-For curvature tensor (which has a higher order of derivative), this argument can not be extended directly; we found a way around applying Bochner-type formulas as in \cite{petrunin-SC}.
+For curvature tensor (which has a higher order of derivative), this argument cannot be extended directly; we found a way around applying Bochner-type formulas as in \cite{petrunin-SC}.

-The following statement looks like a direct corollary of the main theorem, and indeed, it follows from its proof, but strictly speaking it can not be deduced directly from the main theorem alone.
+The following statement looks like a direct corollary of the main theorem, and indeed, it follows from its proof but strictly speaking, it cannot be deduced directly from the main theorem alone.
 We will denote by $\Sc$ the scalar curvature and $\vol^m$ the $m$-dimensional volume; that is, $m$-dimensional Hausdorff measure calibrated so that the unit $m$-dimensional cube has unit measure.

 \begin{thm}{Corollary} In the assumption of the main theorem, the measures $\Sc\cdot \vol^m$ on $M_n$ weakly converge to a locally finite signed measure $\mathfrak m$ on $A$. \end{thm}

 The following subcorollary requires no new definitions.